Functional Fluids for Low-Cost Hydrogen Production

 QUILL (Queen's University Ionic Liquid Laboratories): the largest multidisciplinary research group in the world centred on ionic liquid technology, whose work on ‘super solvents' (which do not form vapours and can be used as non-polluting alternatives to conventional solvents) was voted ‘Most Important British Innovation of the 21st Century' in 2013.

-All of our research groups have significant links with researchers and institutions globally, and there are opportunities for collaboration, study visits, etc.
+All of our research groups have significant links with researchers and other institutions globally, and there are opportunities for collaboration and study visits, etc.

 We have extensive links with industry, meaning that employment prospects for our graduates are excellent.

 Much of our research is interdisciplinary, and our students can broaden their experience and knowledge by working with researchers from other disciplines (eg biologists, physicists).

 For further information on career opportunities at PhD level please contact the Faculty of Engineering and Physical Sciences Student Recruitment Team on askEPS@qub.ac.uk.
 Our advisors - in consultation with the School - will be happy to provide further information on your research area, possible career prospects and your research application.

 Director of Postgraduates

 The minimum academic requirement for admission to a research degree programme is normally an Upper Second Class Honours degree from a UK or ROI HE provider, or an equivalent qualification acceptable to the University.
 Further information can be obtained by contacting the School.

 For information on international qualification equivalents, please check the specific information for your country.